andyml123/andyml123.github.io/get-well-gifts.md

 </p>

 <p>
-Whatever type of gift you choose to get someone, having some ideas and inspiration to help make your decision can only help.
-So take a look at the get well gift ideas below
+Whatever type of gift you choose to get someone, having some ideas and inspiration to help make that decision can only help.
+So take a look at the get well gift ideas below and hopefully be inspired to reach out and give a little
 </p>

 <div class="product-cta-box">